Aetopia/WindowsBatchFiles/README.md

 Then using NSudo, run "Windows Defender Disabler.bat" as a TrustedInstaller with all privileges.
 Alternatively you can do the same for "Windows Defender Enabler.bat" to revert the changes.

-To use `Services Disabler.bat` run it as an admin.
+To use `Services Disabler.bat`, run it as an admin.
 This script won't disable the MS Store or Xbox Live Auth Services.

 ## Which versions of Windows, these scripts will work with?